Portofino what to visit: 5 THINGS TO SEE ABSOLUTELY

 First of all, a necessary premise.
 Portofino does not have a real beach, as almost all the other Ligurian cities.

-▶ The Bay of Paraggi is – “in fact” – considered the beach of Portofino.
-Paraggi, is located on the road to Portofino, just 1.5 km before.
 You will not be confused.
 The beauty of Paraggi Bay will leave you breathless.
-In fact, it’s considered one of the most beautiful beaches in Italy.
+Paraggi Bay it’s considered one of the most beautiful beaches in Italy.

 ▶ A few hundred meters before entering in Portofino, there is a very small but suggestive bay, with a little free beach, called Spiaggia del Cannone.